Letting It Go – Episode 278

 Why should I forgive someone; it’s not hurting me!

-The Rev. Percy McCray welcomes Elaine Smith, a licensed marriage and family therapist and a behavioral health specialist at Cancer Treatment Centers of America® (CTCA), Atlanta.
+The Rev. Percy McCray welcomes Elaine Smith, a licensed marriage and family therapist and a behavioral health specialist at City of Hope®, Atlanta.
 As a family therapist, Elaine says she has always wanted “to help families have healthy approaches to life and solution making.”

 Elaine, who also has managed a private practice and has worked for the court system as a guardian, shares how the “six-letter word of cancer ultimately and completely changes your life in the snap of a finger.”
-She talks about how the behavioral health specialists at CTCA® help cancer patients “look at living one day at a time.”
+She talks about how the behavioral health specialists at City of Hope® help cancer patients “look at living one day at a time.”

 Elaine and Rev. McCray explore the potential benefits of forgiveness and its role in the overall process of managing stress, which may complicate the path of healing.